Snowflake-Labs/sfquickstarts/site/sfguides/src/hex/hex_vhol.md

 At this point in time, we have our data sitting in an optimized table within Snowflake that is available for a variety of different downstream functions.
 Snowflake does not offer notebook capabilities, and therefore, happily partners with the leading cloud notebook  partners in the industry.

 Once you've logged into your Snowflake account, you'll land on the `Learn` page.
 Simply navigate to the `Admin` tab on the left and click `Partner connect`.
 In the search bar at the top, type in `Hex`, and you should see the Hex partner connect tile appear.
-Clicking on the tile will bring up a new screen, and all you have to do is to press the connect button in the lower right corner.
+Clicking on the tile will bring up a new screen where you'll need to press the connect button in the lower right corner.
 After this, you'll see a new screen confirming that your account has been created and from here you can click `Activate`.

 ![](assets/vhol-partner-connect.gif)

-Once activated, you'll be brought over to Hex and will prompted to create/name your new workspace.
+Once activated, you'll be brought over to Hex and will be prompted to create/name your new workspace.
 After you've named your workspace, you'll be brought to the [projects](https://learn.hex.tech/docs/getting-started/intro-to-projects#projects-home) page where you can create new projects, import existing projects (Hex or Jupyter) as well as navigate to other sections of your workspace.

 ### Enabling ORGADMIN